 - Butter (or cooking oil- see notes) – Melted in the skillet for extra flavor.
 Remember to use less salt if using salted butter.

-- Cheddar cheese - A sharp cheddar pairs perfectly with fluffy warm eggs, but you can try other cheeses as well!
+- Cheddar cheese - A sharp cheddar pairs perfectly with fluffy, warm eggs, but you can try other cheeses as well!
 Freshly grated cheese will melt better than the pre-shredded, but either will get the job done.

-- Additional toppings (optional) - Try adding some salsa on top for a kick, or some caramelized onions for a heartier dish.
+- Additional toppings (optional) - Try adding some salsa on top for a kick or some caramelized onions for a heartier dish.
 The possibilities are limitless!

 📖 Variations

-Bacon & Cheese – Chop up some crisped bacon and add it to your filling and/or toppings for a savory breakfast omelet.
+- Bacon & Cheese – Chop up some crisped bacon and add it to your filling and/or toppings for a savory breakfast omelet.

-Ham & Cheese – Pan-fry diced ham for a tasty addition to your omelet.
+- Ham & Cheese – Pan-fry diced ham for a tasty addition to your omelet.
 (The perfect way to use up holiday leftovers!)

-Veggie & Cheese – Adding your favorite vegetables will make this healthy omelet even more filling.
+- Veggie & Cheese – Adding your favorite vegetables will make this healthy omelet even more filling.
 Try mixing in some cooked bell pepper, tomatoes, or spinach-- you name it.

-Chili Omelet – Top your cheese omelet with a hearty serving of chili!
+- Chili Omelet – Top your cheese omelet with a hearty serving of chili!

-California Omelet – For a fresh take using traditionally California-grown ingredients, like avocado, tomatoes, cheese, and bacon try this delicious California omelet recipe.
+- California Omelet – For a fresh take using traditionally California-grown ingredients, like avocado, tomatoes, cheese, and bacon, try this delicious California omelet recipe.

 The great thing about a cheese omelet is it takes very little prep (it also takes very little skill)!
 Follow these simple instructions to make an omelet like a pro.

 - Prep.
 In a bowl, combine the 3 large eggs with salt, 1 tablespoon milk or water (optional), and whisk or blend with a fork.
-Then heat a 9-inch non-stick skillet to medium heat and melt 1 teaspoon of butter (or use oil, or a combination of oil and butter), spreading to coat the entire skillet bottom.
+Then heat a 9-inch non-stick skillet to medium heat and melt 1 teaspoon of butter (or use oil or a combination of oil and butter), spreading to coat the entire skillet bottom.

 - Cook.
 Pour the eggs into the center of your heated skillet and lift the handle (tilting) to spread the egg mixture out toward the skillet edge.
 Once the eggs begin to firm up, use a spatula to lift the edges and tilt the remaining uncooked egg toward the edges. *Also, break any bubbles that are forming and fill them with the uncooked egg as well.

 - Fill, fold, and finish.
-Leave the omelet to set and cook fully for about 10-15 seconds after filling gaps and rounding out the edges.
-Then fill with half of the grated cheddar cheese.
+Leave the omelet to set and cook fully for about 10-15 seconds after filling the gaps and rounding out the edges.
+Then, fill with half of the grated cheddar cheese.
 Using a spatula, flip the first edge inward over the filling to the opposite edge and close the omelet.

 - Serve.
-Slide the cooked omelet onto a plate and finish topping with the remaining half of cheese.
+Slide the cooked omelet onto a plate and finish topping with the remaining half of the cheese.
 Add any other condiments desired and serve immediately.

 💭 Tips & Notes

-- Use room temperature eggs.
-Cold eggs will slow the cooking process and can make the omelet cook unevenly.
+- Room Temperature Eggs: Use eggs at room temperature for even cooking.
+Cold eggs can slow down the cooking process and lead to uneven results.

-🍳 Other Great Breakfast Recipes
+🍳 Other Breakfast Recipes

 - Breakfast Sandwiches